michsiec/covid19-predictive-analysis/README.md

 # Predictive Analysis of COVID-19
-*Group project regarding predictive data analysis*

-The project regards COVID-19 data analysis and forecasting using different machine learning and deep learning methods.
-The data used for the analysis comes from the repository of the CSSE John Hopkins University (https://github.com/CSSEGISandData/COVID-19).
+Group project regarding COVID-19 data analysis and forecasting using different machine learning and deep learning methods.
+The data used for the analysis comes from the repository of the [CSSE John Hopkins University](https://github.com/CSSEGISandData/COVID-19)

 For the purpose of the project, the scope of the analysis has been narrowed down to one continent, Europe.
-The initial dataset (with global information, before performing data cleaning and preparation) had 145142 observations (gathered from 22 Jan 2020 to 15 Feb 2022) in following columns:
+The initial dataset (with global information, before performing data cleaning and preparation) had 145,142 observations (gathered from 22 Jan 2020 to 15 Feb 2022) in following columns:

 | Name | Domain | Description |
 |------|--------|-------------|